Prof R Sepulchre and Dr G Parks

 As specific objectives, by the end of the course students should be able to:

-- Understand the basic mathematics underlying convex optimisation.
+- Understand the basic mathematics underlying linear and convex optimisation.

 - Be able to write and benchmark simple algorithms to solve a convex optimisation problem.

 - Understand the technique of Markov-Chain Monte Carlo simulation, and apply it to solve a Travelling Salesman Problem.

 - Understand the ways in which different heuristic and stochastic optimization methods work and the circumstances in which they are likely to perform well or badly.

 - Understand the principles of multiobjective optimization and the benefits of such of approaching real-world optimization problems from a multiobjective perspective.

 - Approximately solving Ax=b (various methods of norm minimization of residuals that lead to LP or convex problems)

 - Geometry of polyhedral and convex sets (review of the simplex method; introduction to algorithmic complexity)